 Our center specializes in treating the whole spectrum of venous disease.
 We treat – peripheral arterial disease, spider veins, and varicose veins.
 Additionally we treat venous ulcers, leg swelling, and deep vein thrombosis.
-Furthermore we handle biopsies, inventional oncology and dialysis access management.
+Furthermore we handle biopsies and dialysis access management.
 Coastal Vascular Center utilizes the most advanced techniques available, to provide minimally invasive treatment of venous disease.

 The days of “stripping veins” are over.
 Medical understanding, skill, and technology have come a long way.
 Now we can both treat and diagnose a wide range of vein issues and conditions, with minimal discomfort and from the comfort of our office or nearby hospital.
 Treating veins has never been as fast and effective.